Toxic Parenting – Signs, Types, and How to Deal with It

 Toxic relationships with parents affect the mental health and general welfare of children.
 The difference between poor parenting and toxic parenting is only a matter of degree.
 Lacking insight, maturity, or compassion, toxic parents may cause mental and physical agony, trauma, and lasting mental problems for their children.
-We need to check such dysfunctional parenting patterns to foster a healthy relationship with children and gift them a happy childhood.
+Displaying toxic behaviour is different, and being a toxic parent to your child unknowingly is on another level.
+So, what exactly is a toxic parent and what traits or characteristics make one a toxic mother and father?
+For starters, we need to check dysfunctional parenting patterns and then find ways to foster a healthy relationship with children and gift them a happy childhood.
+Continue to learn everything about toxic parenting.

 What Is Toxic Parenting?

 They fail to realize that such an upbringing hiding behind the excuse of “tempering the character” can lead to an unimaginable amount of psychological damage that will necessitate a lifetime of therapy.
 Most children can deal with an occasional outburst of anger but need a certain amount of love, reassurance, and understanding to counter its adverse effects.
-When a child is raised through repetitive abuse, loathing, judgment, and criticism for their behavior, personality, or performance, it leaves them feeling demoralized and with low confidence.
+When a child is raised through repetitive abuse, loathing, judgment, and criticism for their behaviour, personality, or performance, it leaves them feeling demoralized and with low confidence.
+This may also lead to toxic stress in children due to a lack of protective support from primary caregivers or due to maternal depression or abuse of illegal substances by parents (1).

 What Type of a Toxic Parent Are You?